 Discounts and promotions, if executed well, are an effective way to help boost revenue.
 While you want to steer clear of making the “sales” price your everyday offer, discounts needn’t be feared either.
 It is all about the design, execution, and post period measurement.

-The Guiding Principles to Successful Promotional Pricing
+The Guiding Principles to a Successful Pricing Strategy

 Over the past decade, and through the design and implementation of countless pricing strategies, we have become firm believers that leading with the consumer consistently produces optimal and sustainable results.
 Marrying the consumer’s value proposition with that of the business quickly leads to win-win solutions.
 These five guidelines will serve you well in every industry.

 One of the common pitfalls in implementing promotional offers is waiting too long to act.
 Once you “see” the need in the current numbers, you are already behind the eight ball.
 And when rushed, many factors are at risk.
 There may not be time to evaluate what is the “right” offer to hit the sweet spot and drive enough, but not too much demand.
 Marketing may not have sufficient time to develop the best creative execution to help support the offer and distribution channels may not be able to respond quick enough.
 Your customers may also be put in a pinch, with the timeframe to respond suboptimal.